 I’m sure you can all think of a time when you worked your butt off and still failed.
 Straight out of university I took a job working in operations for an African travel company.
 Young and eager to please, I pulled more hours and gave more energy to that job than any since.
 No matter how hard I worked though I just couldn’t reach my targets.
 It might have been my lack of experience and skills or maybe even the political situation in Africa at the time putting people off travelling there….whatever it was my level of effort did not equate to the results that came out.

-In contrast, I also had a job at a consulting firm where I worked minimal hours, taking extended lunch breaks and spending many an afternoon zoning out while staring at my computer screen.
-Despite my laziness, I bagged a pay rise and was praised for my good work.
+In contrast, I then took a job at a consulting firm where I worked minimal hours, taking extended lunch breaks and spending many an afternoon zoning out while staring at my computer screen.
+Despite my laziness, I bagged a pay rise and was praised for my good work in the company.

 I’ve seen cleaners on minimum wage working so hard every hour of the day versus multi millionaires cocky with their blase attitude to work while the money and promotions come rolling in.

-Hard work and success are not always connected.
+Hard work and success are not so obviously connected.